moecherry99/AlexCherryFinalYearProject/README.md

 ### Multiplayer

-Will create a server with Unity.
-Testing purposes will be done on same computer with two Unity clients at first.
+Will create a server with Unity using Photon 2 (One laptop will host).
+Testing purposes will be done on same computer with two Unity clients at first, and secondly will be done with a second laptop.

 ### AI Partner System